Vinayak-Shrivastava/Vinayak-Shrivastava/README.md

 - 👋 Hi, I’m @Vinayak-Shrivastava
-- 👀 I’m interested in Game Development , Web Development
+- 👀 I’m interested in Development, ML and AI
-- 🌱 I’m currently learning PHP,C
 - 💞️ I’m looking to collaborate on any intresting ideas
 - 📫 How to reach me : mail me @shrivastava.vinayak.iitkgp@gmail.com